 Work zone safety is at the center of MoDOT's safety culture.
-For calendar year 2013, work zone crashes are down 26 percent and injuries by about 42 percent.
+For calendar year 2013, work zone crashes are down 35 percent and injuries by about 50 percent.
 However, fatalities have increased from the previous year.
-Eight people have died in Missouri work zones with fifty percent of those people not wearing safety belts.
+Eight people have died in Missouri work zones.
+Fifty percent of those deaths were not wearing safety belts.

-2013 - Due to a backlog of crash reports into STARS, the fatality, serious, minor injury and work zone crash measures will only illustrate data derived from TMS.
-First quarter 2014 data is unavailable through the MSHP radio reports.
+\2013 - Due to a backlog of crash reports into STARS, the fatality, serious, minor injury and work zone crash measures for the first, second and third quarters of 2013 will only illustrate data derived from TMS.
+Fourth quarter 2013 data is unavailable through the MSHP radio reports.

-2013 - Due to a backlog of crash reports into STARS, the fatality, serious, minor injury and work zone crash measures will only illustrate data derived from TMS.
-First quarter 2014 data is unavailable through the MSHP radio reports.
+\2013 - Due to a backlog of crash reports into STARS, the fatality, serious, minor injury and work zone crash measures for the first, second and third quarters of 2013 will only illustrate data derived from TMS.
+Fourth quarter 2013 data is unavailable through the MSHP radio reports.